 - 2 tsp dried thyme

 - 1/4 teaspoon black pepper

-- 3 cups whole wheat rotini or other short pasta
+- 3 cups wide egg noodles or other short pasta

 - *I like to prepare the carrots through parsley the night before and place them in a large freezer bag in the fridge.
 Then all I have to do the next morning is dump them in and add the broth.

-- Add broth, carrots, onion, celery, chicken, thyme, parsley, salt and pepper to the slow cooker.
-Cook 7-8 hours on low, until vegetables are tender.
+- Add broth, chicken, carrots, onion, celery, thyme, parsley, salt and pepper to the slow cooker.
+Cook 7-8 hours on low or 3 hours on high, until vegetables are tender.

 - Turn slow cooker to high.

 - Whisk together cream and corn starch and add to the slow cooker with the egg noodles.

 - Cover and let cook for 10-20 minutes, until noodles are cooked and soup has thickened slightly.